 Having looked at the nutrition facts of black lentils, you may be interested in adding them to your weight loss diet plan.
 First, however, it is essential to ask yourself if they are the best type of lentils for weight loss.

 We all know protein is vital for weight loss as it increases satiety that prevents overeating.
-However, the black lentils are higher in carbohydrates than the red and green lentils, which are considered the number one enemy of weight loss (2).
+However, the black lentils are higher in carbohydrates than the red and green lentils, which are sometimes considered the number one enemy of weight loss, although lentils are rich in fiber and complex carbs (2).

 So, based on these examples, you may find it difficult to declare the best type of lentils for weight loss.
 Ultimately, much lies in your overall diet.
 For example, if you follow a high protein diet, black lentils may be the best option.
 However, if you follow a low-carb weight loss diet plan, then red or green lentils are the best pick.